luizgabriel/Spatial.Engine/docs/_docs/03-understanding-the-engine/index.md

 ```

 This line creates a system responsible for mantanning the `desktop::InputState` of the `desktop::PlatformContext`.
-We need to call `input.getState()` to get the read input or mouse in the game loop.
+We need to call `input.getState()` to get the readString input or mouse in the game loop.

 > There is no "Input::pressed(...)" facade or singleton here.
 Just clear dependencies throughout the code.
 > As a design mindset we tend to avoid the usage of Singletons because of its undesired effects it may cause on the application.